-There are several methods for correcting an underbite.
-These range from jaw surgery to using a selection of orthodontic treatments and devices.
+There are several methods for correcting an underbite, and effective treatment may include more than one method.
+These range from jaw surgery to using orthodontic treatments and devices.

 Invisalign uses advanced technology to help fix an underbite.
 Patients wear customized clear aligners for two weeks at a time for a minimum of 22 hours a day.

 They are only taken out to eat, drink, brush, and floss.
 With time, the jaw and teeth gradually move into a straighter position.

 However, correcting underbites with Invisalign can be difficult.
 Clear aligners do not always have the same capabilities to move teeth like traditional braces.
 Traditional orthodontics is more likely to have a successful outcome in cases of moderate underbites.